On Gauge Theories and Covariant Derivatives in Metric Spaces: II. Affine Connections and Covariant Derivatives

 \be {{\Theta}^{\alpha}_{~\mu \nu}} = {\Gamma^{\alpha}_{~\mu \nu}} = {1 \over 2} [{\partial_{\mu}}(g_{\kappa \nu}) + {\partial_{\nu}}(g_{\mu \kappa}) - {\partial_{\kappa}}(g_{\mu \nu})]{g^{\alpha \kappa}} \ee

 {The above expression shows that the Levi-Civita connections are dependent on partial derivatives of metric and are symmetric in the lower indices.
-Note that, we can have other solutions of Eq.(6).
-We will later use such connections.
+Note that, we can have other solutions of Eq.(6) by introducing additional fields besides metric.
+We will use such connections below.
 Torsion is zero when connections are symmetric in the lower indices.
 Thus, the right hand side of Eq.(3) is zero when we use the Levi-Civita connections.
-The familiar solutions of Einstein's equation in general relativity satisfy the torsion-free condition [4].
+The familiar solutions of Einstein's equation in general relativity satisfy the torsion-free condition [28].
 In this article, we will show that we have to use affine connections more general than metric compatible connections in quantum gravity.}

-We next consider the Palatini action to describe gravity.
-The action is given by [4]:
+We next consider the metric-affine theory of gravity.
+The source-free action is given by [28,34]:

 \be S = {\int}{\sqrt{-g}}{R}{\bf e} \ee